 While this was a global launch, there are aspects of this campaign that you can take away, localise and apply to your own marketing strategies:

-From finding Social Influencers to tracking mentions during your campaign, Meltwater has a solution for you.
-Contact the Meltwater Africa Team today to request a free demo.
+From finding Social Influencers to tracking mentions during your campaign, we have a solution for you: Check out Klear's leading Influencer Marketing platform.